Advice centres and services

 The Centre for Teacher Education offers information and advice on a range of subjects related to teaching degree programmes at FAU, such as teacher training and professional development for teachers.

-- The Chair of Clinical Psychology and Psychotherapy at FAU offers various online training courses under the name ‘StudiCare’, aimed at helping students cope with problems affecting their mental well-being such as social anxiety, online addiction and insomnia, as well as fear of examinations or procrastination.
+- The Chair of Clinical Psychology and Psychotherapy at FAU offers various online training courses through the ‘StudiCare’ programme, aimed at helping students cope with problems affecting their mental wellbeing such as social anxiety, online addiction and insomnia, as well as fear of examinations or procrastination.